T

 +

-What is the currency used in Stockholm?
+What currency is used in Stockholm?

 +

-What is the best area to stay in Stockholm?
+What's the best area to stay in Stockholm?

 +